 Originally established in 1993 for students of the Plains Indians Cultural Survival School, this award for Indigenous, Métis and Inuit students was transferred to the EducationMatters in 2005.
 The purpose of this award is to encourage Indigenous, Métis, and Inuit students, who have demonstrated involvement in their school and communities, to pursue post-secondary education.

 Field of Study

 Open to First Nations, Métis and Inuit students registered in grade 12 who are completing the requirements of a high school diploma.
-Applicants must have demonstrated academic progress and a high rate of attendance at school-sponsored activities within the local community and at community sponsored cultural awareness events including, but not limited to, events that focus on First Nations, Métis, and Inuit cultures.
-The applicant will have an interest in and a history of participation in traditional First Nations, Métis, and Inuit ceremonies.
+Applicants must have demonstrated academic progress and a high rate of attendance at school-sponsored activities within the local community and at community sponsored cultural awareness events including, but not limited to, events that focus on Indigenous, Métis and Inuit cultures.
+The applicant will have an interest in and a history of participation in traditional Indigenous, Métis and Inuit ceremonies.
 Preference given to applicants with financial need.

-Applicants are required to submit an original essay describing learning or impact received from a meaningful First Nations, Métis, and Inuit cultural experience or a mentorship relationship that has positively impacted the applicant’s life today and for the future.
+Applicants are required to submit an original essay of approximately 500 words describing learning or impact received from a meaningful Indigenous, Métis and Inuit cultural experience or a mentorship relationship that has positively impacted the applicant’s life today and for the future.
 The essay should also highlight financial circumstances affecting the student’s ability to pursue post-secondary education.
-The essay must be no more than 500 words in length (one page, typed or printed).

 Selection will be based on academic progress and the essay.